Faith at Friendship Village

 With twenty years of Congregational Care experience, Mary joined Friendship Village in 2019.
 She is a licensed minister through Open Bible Churches and a Licensed Professional Counselor (LPC) in the state of Missouri.
 For Mary, loving God & loving people is what it’s all about.
 She is passionate about promoting unity in the body of Christ.
 She is married and has two grown children.
 She enjoys writing, dreaming, singing and playing guitar, and watching Hallmark movies.
 She is a graduate of Greenville University with a B.S. in Organizational Leadership and a graduate of Saint Louis University (SLU) with a M.A. in Counseling.
 She completed four units of Clinical Pastoral Education (CPE) with Residency at Lutheran Senior Services.

-With over 30 years of pastoral care experience, Burt joined Friendship Village in 2017.
-He is ordained through Open Bible Churches, where he has served both as a District Director and a national board member while pastoring his own congregation.
+With over 30 years of previous pastoral care experience, Burt joined Friendship Village in 2017.
+He is an ordained minister through Open Bible Churches, where he has served as a District Director while pastoring his own congregation.
 Before moving to the St. Louis area, Burt worked with numerous denominations and churches as president of his local association of churches.

-He is married and has three children — two grown and one in high school.
-He loves spending time connecting with people and hearing their stories and has a passion for reading, playing the guitar, studying history and taking part in miniature war-gaming.
+He is married and a proud parent to three grown children.
+He loves spending time connecting with people and hearing their stories and has a passion for reading, playing the guitar, studying history, and taking part in miniature war-gaming.